7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Machines.md

 #### VM Via Azure Mobile App

+You can monitolt Domains
-You can monitor your VMs on the go with [mobile App](https://azure.microsoft.com/en-gb/products/app-service/mobile/).
+- Newest VM - Delete the newest created VM, balanced across AZsr your VMs on the go with [mobile App](https://azure.microsoft.com/en-gb/products/app-service/mobile/).

 #### Hyper-V and Generation 1 vs 2